Fathers affect children’s learning

 - More overall verbal competence and early literacy

 It is critical for early childhood programs and schools to include fathers.
 However, sometimes this can be difficult.
 According to the paper “A Call to Commitment: Father’s Involvement in Children Learning,” as children get older, fathers tend to be less involved in their children’s schooling.
 Some barriers include schools not being father-friendly, institutional practices, language and cultural barriers, education of parents and separation/divorce process.

-In order to keep fathers engaged we need to offer programs that are both mother and father friendly, ensure that fathers are involved with decisions making groups (such as parent advisory committee), create father-to-father activities and expect fathers to be involved from the beginnings and well into the school-age years of their children.
+Michigan State University Extension notes that in order to keep fathers engaged we need to offer programs that are both mother and father friendly, ensure that fathers are involved with decision making groups (such as parent advisory committee), create father-to-father activities and expect fathers to be involved from the beginnings and well into the school-age years of their children.